trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

-# VIP Recovery Malware Network Forensics Investigation
+# VIP Recovery Network Forensics Investigation

 ## Executive Summary

 This project documents a network forensic investigation of the VIP Recovery malware-related packet capture (PCAP) provided by Malware-Traffic-Analysis.net.
-Using Wireshark, the PCAP was analyzed to identify the compromised workstation, analyze DNS, TCP handshakes, TLS, HTTP GET, and SMTP communications observed in the capture, extract indicators of compromise (IOCs), reconstruct the observed communication sequence, and map network behaviors to the MITRE ATT&CK framework.
+Using Wireshark, the PCAP was analyzed to identify the compromised workstation, analyze DNS, TCP connections, TLS handshakes, HTTP communications, and SMTP communications observed in the capture, extract indicators of compromise (IOCs), reconstruct the observed communication sequence, and map network behaviors to the MITRE ATT&CK framework.

 ## Background